-This article, "Re-framing the Discourse on Readiness in Athletics," (co-authored with Maria Dehnert) was published in Teachers College Record in April, 2019.
+This article, "Re-framing the Discourse on Readiness in Athletics," (co-authored by BIOS leaders Pete Miller and Maria Dehnert) was published in Teachers College Record in April, 2019.
 We examined the case of former University of Houston football player Ed Oliver.
+As Ed thrives in the NFL, leading the Buffalo Bills to the playoffs again, we again consider the broader readiness question.

 Ed Oliver graduated from Westfield High School outside of Houston in the spring of 2015.
 He enrolled at the University of Houston and was heralded as the most promising football player to ever join the university’s team.
 Ed fulfilled this promise, winning multiple awards for his performance on the field.
 He decided to leave Houston before graduating in order to try playing in the National Football League (NFL).
 Ed is expected to be among the best players entering the professional ranks in 2019.
 Due to his size, strength, and physical abilities, Ed has been described as a physical “freak of nature.”
 He is ranked as one of the top ten prospects in the NFL draft that is to be held in April.